brunover/incrementing-integers-service/README.md

 ## Usage

-With the UI runnig just log in and use the buttons to increment or reset the integer.
+With the UI running, just log in and use the buttons to increment or reset the integer.

 If you want to test the api using `curl` the endpoints are: